conorbrooke77/Data-Science-ML-Project/README.md

    ```
 <br>

-Selecting relevant features and transforming data types for effective modeling using methods discussed.
+Selecting relevant features and transforming data types for a more accurate model.
 <br>
 <br>